Guidance and help materials

 Who can appeal?

 Any person can appeal against an EPA report or decision not to assess a proposal.

-Only the proponent can appeal the implementation conditions issued under section 45(8) of the EP Act, the content of an order issued under section 48(7)(b) of the EP Act, or the steps required under section 48(7) (c) or (d) of the EP Act.
+Only the proponent can appeal the implementation conditions issued under section 45(8) of the Environmental Protection Act 1986 (the EP Act), the content of an order issued under section 48(7)(b) of the EP Act, or the steps required under section 48(7) (c) or (d) of the EP Act.

 How to appeal?

 Appeals against decisions or recommendations of the EPA should be lodged with the Minister for Environment through the Office of the Appeals Convenor.